 Jump to the content of the page

-ISO 8295 | ASTM D1894: Coefficient of Friction
+ISO 8295: Coefficient of Friction

 Static and kinetic, or dynamic, coefficient of friction of plastic films

 Among other things, the coefficient of friction (COF) provides information about the surface texture and printability of plastic films.
 The static and kinetic coefficient of friction is particularly interesting for films that are further processed on packaging and printing machines.
-The determination of the coefficient of friction of plastic films is described in standards ISO 8295, ASTM D1894, JIS K7125 and DIN 53375 (withdrawn).
+It also plays an important role in EV battery testing in the form of separator films.

-• In ISO 8295, in addition to the typical film against film pairing, other combinations such as film against metal, film against glass, or two different types of film materials can be evaluated using the same test methodology.
+In ISO 8295, in addition to the typical film against film pairing, other combinations such as film against metal, film against glass, or two different types of film materials can be evaluated using the same test methodology.
 As a rule, however, the films used for this test are identical so that the sliding processes of a film stack or a film roll can be evaluated.

-μs μs Static coefficient of friction
+Static coefficient of friction μS = Fs/FP

 • Indicates how much force is required to set two materials in motion.
 A high μS value means that it is difficult to move the materials.